MikkelSchubert/paleomix/docs/installation.rst

     $ (paleomix) pip install --user paleomix

-The bam_pipeline also needs older versions of GATK, which are now not maintained by the Broad Institute.
+The BAM pipeline also needs older versions of GATK, which are now not maintained by the Broad Institute.
 We can download the JAR file from the Broad archive, and activate it within the conda environment like so::

     $ (paleomix) wget https://storage.googleapis.com/gatk-software/package-archive/gatk/GenomeAnalysisTK-3.8-1-0-gf15c1c3ef.tar.bz2